insure logo

 The bottom line on SR-22 in North Dakota

-North Dakota’s average SR-22 insurance rate is $1,315, compared to the overall average car insurance cost in North Dakota, which is $1,232.
-That means North Dakota’s SR-22 rate is $83 more per year.
+The average SR-22 insurance rate in North Dakota is $1,315, while the average cost of car insurance in North Dakota is $1,232.
+This means SR-22 insurance in North Dakota costs $83 more per year.

 expert